-- National reforms inspired by local practices in this area have been introduced in the Netherlands where Amsterdam police's 'free in, free out' policy was adopted at national level on the occasion of the transposition into Dutch law of the EU Victims Directive in 2015 (see below and Box 11). - In the UK guidelines were issued by the National Police Chiefs Council (December 2018) to the effect that information on immigration status will no longer be passed automatically to the immigration authorities: 'When someone reports a crime police will always, first and foremost, treat them as a victim The police priority is to protect victims and investigate crime, and we are extremely careful about doing anything to deter victims from reporting to us.'61
+- EU Member States' policies show an increasing awareness of the need to ensure irregular migrants are able to report crime and access justice and have been introducing legislation allowing the issuance of special residence permits for victims of certain criminal offences (e.g. domestic violence) who report the crime and/or cooperate with police investigations and prosecutions.
+EU law also provides the possibility of issuing special residence permits to victims of trafficking and serious labour exploitation.
+123 - National reforms inspired by local practices in this area have been introduced in the Netherlands where Amsterdam police's 'free in, free out' policy was adopted at national level on the occasion of the transposition into Dutch law of the EU Victims Directive in 2015 (see below and Box 13). - Some cities such as Frankfurt, 124 use the responsibilities that the Istanbul Convention 125 puts on State bodies to protect victims of violence leading to an increase in the places of shelter. - In the UK guidelines were issued by the National Police Chiefs Council (December 2018) to the effect that information on immigration status will no longer be passed automatically to the immigration authorities: 'When someone reports a crime police will always, first and foremost, treat them as a victim ...
+The police priority is to protect victims and investigate crime, and we are extremely careful about doing anything to deter victims from reporting to us.'
+126